xueshengke/CPLRR/readme.txt

 method and the gradient descent method with momentum (GDM) throughout this CPLRR implementation.

-For algorithm details, please read our paper, in which we explain more details.
+For algorithm details, please read our paper, in which we interpret more details.

 If you have any questions about this implementation, please do not hesitate to contact us.

 Xue Shengke,
-College of Information Science and Electronic Engineering, Zhejiang University, P. R. China
+College of Information Science and Electronic Engineering, Zhejiang University, P. R. China,
 e-mail: (either one is o.k.)
-xueshengke@zju.edu.cn, or xueshengke1993@gmail.com
+xueshengke@zju.edu.cn, or xueshengke1993@gmail.com.